 Whether you choose to see a nurse practitioner, physician assistant or registered nurse, all of our providers are experienced Aesthetic Injection Specialists with advanced training and experience with wrinkle relaxers like Botox and Dysport, facial fillers like Juvederm and Restylane, and skin care treatments.
 Our co-founder and Clinical Director Lovely C. Laban GNP-C MSN (Certified Gerontology Nurse Practitioner with a Masters of Science in Nursing) has dedicated her career to gerontology, the study of aging, and has used that expertise and knowledge to provide the best results in facial rejuvenation and anti-aging with FDA approved non-surgical treatments.
 In addition to providing superior results to our patients and training other providers, including physicians, in proper injection techniques, Lovely has also been invited to weigh in as an expert by the media and lecture on skin and health topics by local nursing and health and fitness groups.

-Whether you see Lovely or one of our other experienced and talented Aesthetic Injection Specialists, you can be sure you’re receiving the best care at Skin by Lovely in Santa Monica or Portland, OR.
+Whether you see Lovely or one of our other experienced and talented Aesthetic Injection Specialists, you can be sure you’re receiving the best care at Skin by Lovely in Santa Monica, Lake Oswego, or Portland, OR.
 Schedule a consultation today and start your path to facial rejuvenation today.